sunpy/sunpy-SEP/SEP-0002-revised.md

 This SEP describes the second major iteration of the governance for the SunPy Project.
 The objectives of the rewrite were to adapt the governance for the changes the project has seen since the first iteration of this document was written in 2014.
-This rewrite aims to detail a governance structure, which strives to be lightweight, while being designed to enable the project to grow, and facilitating more input from the wider SunPy community.
+The rewrite aimed to detail a governance structure, which strives to be lightweight, while being designed to enable the project to grow, and facilitating more input from the wider SunPy community.

 ## The SunPy Project

-The primary mission of the SunPy Project is *To develop and facilitate a high-quality, easy-to-use, community-led, free and open-source solar data analysis ecosystem based on the scientific Python environment*.
+The primary mission of the SunPy Project is **To develop and facilitate a high-quality, easy-to-use, community-led, free and open-source solar data analysis ecosystem based on the scientific Python environment**.
 This includes but is not limited to the following tasks:

 * developing the sunpy core library and other affiliated packages